 for scholarship consideration)

 Audition Attire: Bring ballet slippers, pointe shoes (ladies), jazz, and tap shoes.
 All dancers should have access to bare feet for the modern portion.
-Women should wear a solid color leotard, skin colored (not flesh) tights for the ballet portion, and black tights for the remaining movement portions.
+Women should wear a solid color leotard, skin colored tights for the ballet portion, and black tights for the remaining movement portions.
 Men should wear black tights and a fitted, white shirt for the ballet portion; black leggings or jazz pants may be worn for the remaining portions.
 No extra clothing should be worn.
 Hair should be secured back and out of the face and neck.

 While auditioning by video is an option, we strongly encourage prospective students to audition in person, if possible.

 Those students unable to attend the audition day for the B.A. in Dance degree program may submit an audition by URL links.
 To be considered for any dance-based scholarships, video auditions must be received by February 1st.
 Otherwise, video auditions are due by May 1st and must include the following: